 How To Recover From Gastric Sleeve Surgery in Miami

 After surgery, there are many things the patient should do.
 First, they should be on an all clear liquid diet for the first week or so.
 Solid foods or even soft foods are a don’t.
 Another don’t is consuming sugary drinks.
 Sugar can lead to dumping syndrome which includes unpleasant symptoms such as diarrhea, nausea, vomiting and more.
 Caffeine is also a don’t since it can lead to acid reflux and/or dehydration.

 The second week, patients are able to consume different kinds of liquids that don’t have to be clear such as soups, smoothies, shakes, and juice.
 Patients are still encouraged to avoid as much sugar as possible in their diet.
 The third week is when patients can begin eating soft foods such as mashed potatoes, soft boiled eggs, or even plain Greek yogurt.
 It’s important for the food to be mashed or pureed.
 Patients should completely chew their food to avoid any complications.

 By the fourth week, patients can incorporate solid foods.
 Not only does this diet ensure a successful recovery process, it prepares the patient for the lifestyle change necessary to have long-lasting results.
-To learn more about the dos and don’ts of a gastric sleeve surgery, don’t hesitate to talk to one of the many qualified doctors at the Seduction Cosmetic Center.
+To learn more about the dos and don’ts of a gastric sleeve surgery, don’t hesitate to talk to one of the many qualified doctors at the Miami plastic surgery center at the Seduction Cosmetic Center.